MacTerm is Free Software Under the GPL

 - Key Equivalents for Window Tweaks

 - Commands to nudge windows in any direction, and to change the font size and screen dimensions.
 Without even leaving the keyboard, you can set up your window just the way you want.
+Windows can even be nudged quickly between displays.

 - A new preference allows you to type into whichever terminal is underneath the mouse, a Unix-like behavior.